dantleech/docbot/README.md

 Inception
 ---------

 Oh no!
-It's a trap!
-We are stuck code inception 😾:
+It's a trap 😱!
+You're in code inception, the source for this file is in `../docs/README.php`:
 ``````php
 # ../docs/README.php
 <?php